 - Add the sliced leeks to the pan, cover and simmer for 10 minutes until tender, then add the mushrooms before removing the pan from the heat.
 Keep it covered and put to one side for 15 minutes to allow the flavours to develop and the chicken to gently poach.

 - Remove the chicken breasts from the pan and cut or tear into bite-sized pieces.
 Strain the vegetable mixture through a sieve – retaining both the stock and vegetables separately.
-Put the chicken pieces and vegetables into an oven-proof dish, along with the cooked pancetta cubes.
+Put the chicken pieces and vegetables into an oven-proof dish, along with the cooked bacon and red onion.

 - Pour the liquid stock back into the frying pan and place on a medium-high heat.
 Add in the cornflour and water mixture and stir well.
 Bring to the boil, stirring frequently until the sauce thickens.
-Remove from the heat then add the mustard and season to taste.
+Remove from the heat then add the mustard and creme fraiche before seasoning to taste.
 Pour the thickened sauce over the chicken and vegetables, then stir until well mixed.

 - Pre-heat the oven to 180°C.

-- Place the dish on a baking sheet, then put into the oven for 20-25 mins until the pastry is golden and the sauce is bubbling.
+- Place the rolled pastry over the top over the top of the oven-proof dish and crimp at the edges.
+Brush with the milk then place the dish on a baking sheet.
+Bake in the oven for 20-25 mins until the pastry is golden and the sauce is bubbling.
 Allow to cool for a couple of minutes before serving.